-If the Trust should respond to a data subject request, assuming that the person making the request is who they claim to be, and that results in some form of unauthorised disclosure or action, a breach has occurred that the Information Commissioner's would view as having been avoidable.
+If the Trust should respond to a data subject request, assuming that the person making the request is who they claim to be, and that results in some form of unauthorised disclosure or action, a breach has occurred that the Information Commissioner would view as having been avoidable.

-The GDPR (Recital 64) requires the data controller to use all reasonable efforts to verify the identity of the person making the request.
+The UK GDPR requires the data controller to use all reasonable efforts to verify the identity of the person making the request.
 This is particularly the case when the initial request is not received in person.
 The means of identification should also account for the existing relationship between the school/Trust and the data subject.
 In the case of a current student or member of staff then it is easy to establish their identity in person and through the use of the Trust provided communications otherwise.
+In addition, in many cases a parent making a request is already known to school staff.

-For other data subjects the Trust will go through a standard form of identity verification using photo identification and proof of address.
+For data subjects who are not known, the school/Trust will go through a standard form of identity verification using photo identification and proof of address.
 In the case that the data subject cannot attend in person to present the documents, copies can be sent to the Trust and a videoconference can be used to check the person against the documents provided.